jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically/index.rst

 #. :ref:`I activate the virtual environment<how to activate a virtual environment on Windows without WSL>`
 #. :ref:`I upgrade the Python package manager<how to upgrade the Python package manager in a virtual environment on Windows without WSL>`
 #. :ref:`I make a requirements file for the needed Python packages<how to write text to a file on Windows without Windows Subsystem for Linux>`
-#. :ref:`I install the packages listed in the requirements file<how to install Python packages with uv on Windows without WSL>`
+#. :ref:`I install the packages I gave in the requirements file<how to install Python packages with uv on Windows without WSL>`
 #. :ref:`I run the tests automatically<how to run the tests automatically on Windows without Windows Subsystem for Linux>`
 #. :ref:`I open the test file in the editor from the terminal<how to open the test file in the editor from the terminal on Windows without WSL>`
 #.
 I make the test pass